dutanirb/Basic-code/README.md

-# Small Coder for Begginers
+# Small Code for Begginers
 #Written for purpose of getting basic knowlege of Git